Event: Roosevelt Lecture, 2 April 2019

 After a brief talk, the ambassador opened the floor to the audience, in what he himself described as a 'town hall' meeting, and spent the rest of his time answering questions on a wide array of issues, from his impressions of the Netherlands to more contentious issues like gun control, trade policy, and climate change.
 Throughout his talk, Mr Hoekstra made a careful distinction between diplomacy at the top, which can often be contentious, and the ties of trade, investment, and cultural exchange that form the deeper architecture of the transatlantic relationship.

-More details on the lecture can be read in the here.
+More details on the lecture can be read here.

 The lecture was recorded, and is available to listen at TXTRadio.